-Program Endorsement: Endorsed: All Criteria Met X Endorsed: Some Criteria Met Not Endorsed
+Program Endorsement: Endorsed: All Criteria Met $\mathbf{X}$ Endorsed: Some Criteria Met Not Endorsed

-Program End lorsen nent Criteria
+Program End dorsen nent Criteria

 Supply Gap: Yes 🗹 No 🗖

-Living Wage: (Entry-Level, 25 th) Yes 🗹 • 🗆
+Living Wage: (Entry-Level, 25 th ) Yes 🗹 No 🗖

-Education : Yes 🗹 No 🕻 。 🗆
+Education: Yes 🗹 ĺ No 🗖

 Emerging Occupation(s)

 Yes No 🗹

-The Orange County Center of Excellence for Labor Market Research (COE) prepared this report to provide Los Angeles/Orange County regional labor market supply and demand data for six occupations related to logistics and material distribution.
-Logistics and material distribution occupations vary in typical entry-level education requirements, from no formal education to requiring a bachelor's degree.
-To illuminate which occupations are immediately accessible to community college graduates, the logistics and material distribution occupations in this report have been divided into below middle-skill and middle-skill occupation groups.
+The Los Angeles/Orange County Center of Excellence for Labor Market Research (COE) prepared this report to provide Los Angeles/Orange County regional labor market supply and demand data for six occupations related to global trade and logistics.
+Relevant occupations vary in typical entry-level education requirements, from no formal education to requiring a bachelor's degree.
+To illuminate which occupations are immediately accessible to community college graduates, relevant occupations in this report have been divided into below middle-skill and middle-skill occupation groups.
 Middle-skill occupations typically accommodate community college graduates, while below middle-skill occupations typically require a high school diploma or less education and no work experience.

-The occupations included in the middle-skill logistics and material distribution occupation group are: transportation, storage, and distribution managers (11-3071), logisticians (13-1081), cargo and freight agents (43-5011), production, planning, and expediting clerks (43-5061), and first-line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors (53-1047).
+The occupations included in the middle-skill occupation group are:

+- Transportation, storage, and distribution managers (11-3071), - Logisticians (13-1081), - Cargo and freight agents (43-5011), - Production, planning, and expediting clerks (43-5061), and - First-line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors (53-1047).

 The occupation in this report that is considered below middle-skill is laborers and freight, stock, and material movers, hand (53-7062).
-While supply and demand data is included for all six logistics and material distribution occupations, this program endorsement is solely based upon the five middle-skill logistics and material distribution occupations.
+While supply and demand data is included for all six occupations, this program endorsement is solely based upon the five middle-skill occupations.

-Based on the available data, there appears to be a supply gap for the five middle-skill logistics and material distribution occupations in the region.
+Based on the available data, there appears to be a supply gap for the five middle-skill occupations in the region.
 Furthermore, the majority of annual openings have entry-level wages that exceed the living wage in both Los Angeles and Orange counties, and more than one-third of current workers in the field have completed some college or an associate degree.
 Therefore, due to all the criteria being met, the COE endorses this proposed program.
 Detailed reasons include: